victorarias/claude-agent-sdk-go/README.md

 # Claude Agent SDK Go

+> **⚠️ WARNING: Experimental Library**
+>
+> This library was ported from the official Python SDK for our own internal use in another Go project.
+That project is still under active development, so **this SDK has not been fully tested in production**.
+Use at your own risk.
+>
+> Contributions and bug reports are welcome!

 A Go implementation of the Claude Agent SDK for building interactive AI agents with Claude.

 ## Overview